MakeSchool-Tutorials/Makestagram-Swift-V3/Q11-Keeping-Users-Logged-In/content.md

 let isFirstTimeUser = UserDefaults.standard.bool(forKey: Constants.UserDefaults.isFirstTimeUser)
 ```

-If a user removes your app from their phone, all content stored within `UserDefault`s will also be deleted.
+If a user removes your app from their phone, all content stored within `UserDefaults` will also be deleted.

 # Persisting our User

 To persist authentication, we'll use `UserDefaults` to store our `User` singleton between sessions.
 Storing a custom class in `UserDefaults` requires a little additional setup.
 We'll need to use `NSKeyedArchiver` to convert our class from type `User` to the `Data` type.

-To use `NSKeyedArchiver` to archive our `User`, we'll need to:
+To use `NSKeyedArchiver` to archive our `User`, we'll need for:

-1. Have `User` must subclass `NSObject`
+1. `User` must be a subclass `NSObject`
-2. `User` implement the `NSCoding` protocol
+2. `User` must implement the `NSCoding` protocol

 ## Subclassing NSObject

 Add the `NSObject` superclass to your `User` class.
-We'll also need to add `super.init()` to our initializers to make sure we're calling `NSObject`'s initializer to initialize the class.
+We'll also need to add `super.init()` to our initializers to be explicit about calling init from `NSObject`.

 ```
+import UIKit
+import FirebaseDatabase.FIRDataSnapshot

 class User: NSObject {

     // ...